betfair-datascientists/betfair-datascientists.github.io/src/modelling/EPLmlPython.md

 ---
 # 04. Weekly Predictions

-Welcome to the third part of this Machine Learning Walkthrough.
+Welcome to the final part of this Machine Learning Walkthrough.
 This tutorial will be a walk through of creating weekly EPL predictions from the basic logistic regression model we built in the previous tutorial.
 We will then analyse our predictions and create staking strategies in the next tutorial.

 Specifically, this tutorial will cover a few things: